rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 * Each set either has no ex-or one parent.
 * A hierarchy always has one or more leafs.
 * Ancestors have more elements than their descendants.
-* In a hierarchy, each set has a distinct rooted path (i.e. /root/to/set).
+* In a hierarchy, each set has a unique rooted path (i.e. /root/to/set).

 **CLARIFICATION**
 A setup is said to be **a (simple) forest (of hierarchies)**